codingLogan/codingLogan.github.io/_posts/2020-09-29-understanding-jekyll-theme-basics.md

 Here's the basic idea of how to use layouts
 1. You create an HTML file in __layouts_
-1. In the HTML file, add a special `{{content}}` variable that _where you want the child page to be inserted_.
+1. In the HTML file, add a special _content variable where you want the child page to be inserted_.
 Thsi will make sense in a moment...
 1. Create an html page that uses the layout by telling jekyll you want to use it.
 This is done by adding something called _Front Matter_ to the very top of your HTML page:
     ```
     ---